ViBe - a powerful technique for background detection and subtraction in video sequences

 ViBe is protected by several patents (patent track: WO2009007198 / Publication date: 2009-01-15; Priority number(s): EP20070112011 20070708) / Europe (granted): EP2015252 / US (granted): US 8009918 B2 (pdf) / Japan (granted): JP 2011 4699564 B2

-The University of Liege holds all the rights on the technology and the innovations have been validated during the patent track.
+The University of Liege holds all intellectual rights on the technology and the innovations have been validated during the patent track.

 - Very low computational load.
 Operations are limited to subtractions and operations on memory blocks.
 A downscaled version only needs one comparison per pixel and one byte of memory per pixel (see illustration below).